Claremont Pier

 The Claremont Pier is a traditional seaside pier in Lowestoft in the English county of Suffolk.
 Opened in 1903 and named after nearby Claremont Road, the pier was sectioned during the war through fear it could be used for an enemy invasion.
 It was subsequently restored using a Bailey Bridge and used as a training facility for the army.

 History

-The pier was constructed by the Coast Development Company and opened in 1903, originally as a mooring for Belle steamers.
+The pier was authorised by the Lowestoft (South) Pier Order 1900, and constructed by the Coast Development Company and opened in 1903, originally as a mooring for Belle steamers.
 Its name originates from its close proximity to Claremont Road.
-It was designed by D. Fox and was originally 600 ft before being extended in 1912 when a T-shaped landing head was added, bringing it to a length of 760 ft.
+It was designed by D. Fox and was originally 600 ft before being extended under the Lowestoft (South) Pier Order 1912 when a T-shaped landing head was added, bringing it to a length of 760 ft.